Smart meter benefits

 Smart meters show you what you're spending in pounds and pence; no more estimated bills or supplying meter readings.
 Smart meters allow you to take control of your energy use, so you can save your energy for other things.

 Save your energy

 On average a household with a smart meter saves two percent on their energy bills a year, or 354kWh.
-That may not sound like much, but it’s enough energy to have 115 hot baths or to listen to your favorite song on a tablet every day for 35 years.
+That may not sound like much, but it’s enough energy to have 115 hot baths or to listen to your favourite song on a tablet every day for 35 years.

 If the whole nation got a smart meter, we could save the same amount of energy as it takes to power every household in Aberdeen, Cardiff and Manchester for a year.